erichosick/erichosick.github.com/_posts/2014-09-03-design-mop-and-javascript.md

 Javascript is a very versatile, and awesome, language that supports message-oriented programming.
 Using MOP, we are able to compose programs that can be manipulated as if they were data-structures.

 There is a lot more we can do with this to clean things up.
-For example, our msg() function could do boxing of primitive data types for us cleaning up our message configurations.
+For example, our msg() function could do boxing of primitive data types for us making our message configurations easier to read.
 We would place this in a library.